 Rupi serves a dual-role of Fashion Director and Fashion Designer in which she seeks to dismantle preconceived notions of gender expression and explore the identity constructs of queer fashion.
 Rupi’s goal is to provide a platform for the community to share their stories with the aim of demystifying the borders of queer fashion and reinforcing queering fashion as an intimate experience closely related to one’s individuality.
 Rupi’s work examines what queer fashion signifies, explores the outcomes that queer performance produces, and reflects on the modes in which the queer self shapes mainstream fashion.
 She challenges the conventional arrangement of queer fashion as a concept too superficial to be anything but hyperbolic and convenes on the direct queer experience by delivering content that blurs all boundaries.

 Hailing from Scotland, with Trinidadian roots, this veteran designer and activist has immersed herself in queer theory and fashion for nearly a decade.
 A graduate of Rhode Island School Of Design, Rupi merges her knowledge of queer theory and critical race theory with her passion for fashion.
 Recently, her work has been presented at Queer Fashion Week (2015), Rainbow Fashion Week (2015) and the Institute Of Contemporary Art, Boston (2016 & 2017), and BU Art Galleries (2018).

 Mojo Disco is an artist, writer, culture coach, and event curator from NYC.
 Creator of the popular underground event Paint and Poetry and MUA at MojoDiscoNYC.

 Mojo's motto is "Too Proud, Too Free" symbolizing the ideology of challenging society's norms through queer fashion, knowledge, and love.

-Courtney Stirn, writer of Menwear Hero, is a 5' 2" masculine of center *menswear enthusiast from the Midwest.
+Courtney Stirn, @menswearhero, is a 5' 2" masculine of center fashion enthusiast from the Midwest.
 Drawing influences from American heritage details, as well as travels abroad, their personal style aims to mix genres and craft a unique look.
 Courtney particularly enjoys juxtaposing luxe fabrics and details with streetwear, and finding the contemporary in historical menswear.
 They have a wealth of experience styling friends of various gender identities and interests, and would love to help folks who have trouble finding small size/petite clothing.